ldaume/play-restful-docker.g8/README.md

 # Abstract
-A java [Play](https://www.playframework.com/) 2.4.3 [template](https://www.typesafe.com/activator/template/play-hibernate) with Hibernate.
+A RESTful java [Play](https://www.playframework.com/) 2.4.3 [template](https://www.typesafe.com/activator/template/play-hibernate) with Docker.

 ## Usage
-`activator new PROJECTNAME play-hibernate`
+`activator new PROJECTNAME play-restful-docker`

 ## Introduction
-A starting template if you want to develop a RESTfull micro service with docker.
+A starting template if you want to develop a RESTful micro service with docker.

 Then, we have the following objectives: